commschamp/CommsDSL-Specification/fields/int.md

 big endian.

 #### Special Values
-Some protocol may set a special meaning for some values.
-For example, some field specifies configuration of of some timer duration, when **0** value means infinite.
+Some protocol may assign a special meaning for some values.
+For example, some field specifies configuration of some timer duration, when **0** value means infinite.
 Such values (if exist) must be listed as **&lt;special&gt;** child of the **&lt;int&gt;** XML element.
 ```